Beginner Archives - Learn Thai from a White Guy

 น้อง (nawg) – little brother/sister

-• You can use this with anybody who is younger than you although.
+• Use with anybody younger than you

-Thai Grammar Tip:
+Thai Grammar Tip: No “To Be” Verb

 How To Say “He’s Handsome”